sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

    * better support for non-functional properties
    * teach abstraction, shaping abstraction, modeling.
 Abstraction as an activity.
    * building libraries and APIs with reusability as a starting point
+   * doing SLE earlier makes more students interested in PL
    * Jurgen: language prototyping: core of SLE

 *